 Prepare a PDF form

-Given a PDF that's not a form yet, PyPDFForm also supports creating a subset of PDF form widgets on it through coding.
+PyPDFForm also allows creating PDF form widgets on existing PDFs through coding.

 This section of the documentation will mostly use this PDF as an example.